ilias-vrg/ilias/evaluation/README.md

 # ILIAS evaluation

-This code implements the evaluation on ILIAS dataset via mean Average Precision (mAP).
+This code implements the evaluation on ILIAS dataset via mean Average Precision at k (mAP@k).

 ## Setup